The vaccination alternative

 It has long been acknowledged that yearly vaccination of animals is probably not necessary and possibly, in some cases, harmful.

 There has been much debate about yearly vaccinations both within and without the profession in Australia over the past few years and it is becoming generally accepted that vaccination every 3-5 years will be a likely recommendation.
-Registered triennial vaccinations for dogs are available at your local vet clinic.
+Registered triennial vaccinations for dogs are available at your local vet clinic but in actual fact all vaccines on the Australian market will provide years of protection.

 Unfortunately, many boarding kennels and dog clubs have not kept pace with the current trends and still require current yearly vaccination certificates before animals can participate in activities.
 This is the result of a delay in information dissemination and also a lack of appreciation that vaccines are not always harmless and therefore not advised for some animals.